GDPR – General Data Protection Regulation Compliance

 For more details, visit the plugin website: WP GDPR

-There are other WordPress GDPR plugins you can also look at …
+Here are other WordPress GDPR plugins you can look at using …

 (WP GDPR Compliance)